St Pancras London Hotel: Reopening as hotel and apartments

 Planning permission was granted in 2004 for the building to be redeveloped into a new hotel.

 The main public rooms of the old Midland Grand were restored, along with some of the bedrooms.
 The former driveway for taxis entering St. Pancras station, passing under the main tower of the building, was converted into the hotel's lobby.
 In order to cater for the more modern expectations of guests, a new bedroom wing was constructed on the western side of the Barlow train shed.

 As redeveloped the hotel contains 244 bedrooms, two restaurants, two bars, a health and leisure centre, a ballroom, and 20 meeting and function rooms.
 The architects for the redevelopment were Aedas RHWL.
 At the same time, the upper floors of the original building were redeveloped as 68 apartments by the Manhattan Loft Corporation.

-The St. Pancras Renaissance London Hotel opened on 14 March 2011 to guests; however, the formal Grand Opening was on 5 May – exactly 138 years after its original opening in 1873.
+The St. Pancras London, Autograph Collection opened on 14 March 2011 to guests; however, the formal Grand Opening was on 5 May – exactly 138 years after its original opening in 1873.

 The hotel was transferred from Marriott's Renaissance Hotels brand to its Autograph Collection brand on 3 June 2025, and was renamed St. Pancras London, Autograph Collection.
 Also as part of the rebranding, the Chambers Club, exclusive to guests in the Chambers' rooms in the hotel, was closed.

 Media appearances

-The 1955 movie The Ladykillers provides excellent views of south exterior, viewed from Argyle Street.

 The exterior and interior of the hotel were used as locations in the 1995 film Richard III starring Ian McKellen, serving as King Edward's Palace.

 The 1988 Douglas Adams novel The Long Dark Tea-Time of the Soul uses the derelict Midland Grand as the real world alternative to the Norse Gods' Valhalla.
 He described it as a "huge, dark Gothic fantasy of a building which stands, empty and desolate… its roof line a vast assortment of wild turrets, gnarled spires and pinnacles which seemed to prod at and goad the night sky".

 The video for the 1996 song Wannabe by the Spice Girls was filmed at the Midland Grand Hotel.
 The music video was filmed in the entrance and main staircase of the building.

 In Christopher Nolan's 2005 film Batman Begins, the Arkham Asylum stairwell was filmed in the hotel.

 The staircase was also the setting for Mistlethwaite Manor in the 1993 film production of The Secret Garden.

 In 2003, the television series Most Haunted Live broadcast a live event from the building, the theme being "Peril in St. Pancras".

 The hotel and train station were chosen to act as King's Cross station's exteriors for Harry Potter and the Chamber of Secrets and Harry Potter and the Deathly Hallows – Part 2, on the filmmakers' reasoning that their Gothic architecture was considered far more impressive.
-Like the real King's Cross, the St. Pancras Renaissance Hotel also became popular with tourists doing Harry Potter tours.
+Like the real King's Cross, the St. Pancras London, Autograph Collection Hotel also became popular with tourists doing Harry Potter tours.